BIOS boot partition: Overview

 The size requirements for a BIOS boot partition are quite low so it can be as small as about 30 KiB; however, as future boot loaders might require more space, 1 MiB might be a reasonable BIOS boot partition size.
-Due to the 1 MiB partition alignment policies used by most modern disk partitioning tools to provide optimum performance with Advanced Format disks, SSD devices and certain RAID configurations, some room is left allowing the placement of a BIOS boot partition between the GPT and the first partition aligned that way.
-If created by utilizing that free space, the BIOS boot partition would be out of the GPT alignment specification, but that is not very important since it is written to very infrequently.
+Due to the 1 MiB partition alignment policies used by most modern disk partitioning tools to provide optimum performance with Advanced Format disks, SSD devices and certain RAID configurations, some room is left allowing the placement of a BIOS boot partition between the GPT and the first partition aligned that way (34–2047 for 512-byte sectors; 6–255 for 4096-byte sectors).
+If created by utilizing that free space, the BIOS boot partition would be out of the GPT alignment specification, but that is not very important since: (a) the alignment rule is "should" and not "must" (b) the rule is based on a performance consideration, which for a very small partition used only at system boot bears no real consequence.

 Creation

 The following utilities are known to support BIOS boot partitions: